 Inspired by classic home computers and modern text-messaging apps, PixelNote gives you a 101×101 pixel, 256-color canvas which you control from a one-line command input field.
-PixelNote defines its own, compact, unique scripting language which supports taking photos, drawing shapes, manipulating pixels, and performing a variety of math.
+PixelNote defines its own, compact, unique programming language which supports taking photos, drawing shapes, manipulating pixels, looping and animating, and performing math.

 The PixelNote programmer’s reference manual covers all of the commands in the language.
-(It’s also included in the app itself.)
+(It’s also built into the app itself.)

 PixelNote exists for fun and for the challenge of it.
 It gives you a small number of pixels, a small number of colors, a small space to program in, and a unique, terse, but surprisingly capable programming language.

 I first learned to program on 8-bit microcomputers with built-in BASIC and limited capabilities, and I thought it was fun.
 PixelNote is an experiment in bringing that kind of fun to our modern pocket computers, and making it something we can share with each other.

 (It’s also nontrivially influenced by the Perl Golf I used to play, by the Tandy PC-6 I once owned and loved and programmed, and by the wild things I’ve seen people make on their TI graphing calculators.
 And yes, the start screen colors are an homage to the Commodore 64.)

 First released in 2015, it went through a couple of names before settling on PixelNote.